ReflectionHLE/ReflectionHLE/README.md

 Terms of use
 ------------

-Reflection Keen and the DBOPL emulator are released under the GNU GPLv2+.
+Reflection Keen is released under the GNU GPLv2+.
 See LICENSE for more details.

+Nuked OPL3 is released under the GNU LGPLv2.1+.
+See LGPL-2.1.txt.

 The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
 See LICENSE-depklite for details.